mutiacr/CRM-Sales-Pipeline/README.md

 # 📊 Maven Sales Pipeline CRM Analysis

 ## 1. Background and Overview
 This project focuses on a comprehensive analysis of a **B2B sales pipeline for a hardware company**.
 The goal is to transform raw CRM data into actionable insights by identifying high-performing products, regions, and sales agents.
-By bridging the gap between technical data modeling and operational excellence, the analysis is delivered through four specialized dashboard perspectives designed to drive strategic growth:
+The analysis is built upon a **rigorous Exploratory Data Analysis (EDA)** using SQL to ensure data integrity and uncover early trends.
+This technical foundation is then translated into four specialized dashboard perspectives designed to bridge the gap between data modeling and operational growth:

 * **Monitor Pipeline & Growth**: Evaluates overall pipeline health and Win/Loss ratios while monitoring Quarter-over-Quarter (QoQ) dynamics to detect seasonal performance trends.
 * **Analyze Sales Performance**: Compares regional and team performance to pinpoint high-performing units and identify productivity gaps for targeted training.